OluyomiKay/AWS-learning/Python Challenge/PythonChallenge.md

 ```
 Determine the speed (v) of a satellite at a position A(x,y) from the center of the Earth.[Refer to the Satellite Orbital Image Below]
-Read in first the (x,y) position of the satelllite from STDIN and based on these values calculate and print the satelllite speed (v).
+Read in first the (x,y) position of the satellite from STDIN and based on these values calculate and print the satellite speed (v).

 Given are the following constants:
-Gravity value G = 9.807 m/s²
+Gravity value G = 6.67*10-11Nm2/kg2
-Earth mass    M = 5.9722 x 1024 kilograms
+Earth mass    M = 5.9722 x 10^24 kilograms
 Earth radius  R = 6,371 km